StiliyanDr/neural-image-caption/README.md

 * extract the features into the runtime
 * train and evaluate a model using a GPU

-In fact, the *data.zip* file contains preprocessed MSCOCO data with image features extracted with Inception ResNet v2.
-The *neural_image_caption.ipynb* notebook can be used with this archive file to train and evaluate the decoder module of a model on Google Colab.
+In fact, the *data* directory contains preprocessed MSCOCO data with image features extracted with Inception ResNet v2.
+Each of the two archives - *max.zip* and *avg.zip* - is a separate instance of preprocessed data; the name indicates the global pooling applied to the output of the last convolutional block when extracting image features.
+The *neural_image_caption.ipynb* notebook can be used with any of the archive files to train and evaluate the decoder module of a model on Google Colab.

 <a name="References"></a>